ndf-zz/flippnlr/README.md

 ![Leave 2mm Thread](images/coil_02_shrink.jpg "Leave 2mm Thread")

-Setup the winder with two spools of wire.
-Attach wires to a piece of tape on the guide and ensure a clean feed of wire off each spool. this is the home position.
+Setup a winder with two spools of #43 polyurethane magnet wire.
+Attach wires to a piece of tape on the guide and ensure a clean feed of wire off each spool.
+This is the home position.
 Set speed control to minimum and power on.

 ![Home Setup](images/home_setup.jpg "Home Setup")